salihmarangoz/UbuntuTweaks/README.md

 ### 1.9.
 Disable Unnecessary Services

-Reduce memory usage on weak systems about ~300Mb
+Reduce memory usage on weak systems about ~300Mb.
+Be careful and do your search before removing any packages.

 **Source:** https://prahladyeri.com/blog/2017/09/how-to-trim-your-new-ubuntu-installation-of-extra-fat-and-make-it-faster.html